yoenzhang/Suggestify/README.md

 - **Mobile App Support** (React Native)

 ## **📌 Notes**
+- Model was trained on ~8GB of song data, 155066 30-sec snippets
 - **Data files (`data/raw/`) are ignored in Git.**
 - **Make sure all audio files are processed before matching.**